mmoerz/docker-samba-ad-dc/README.md

 parameter | purpose
 --------- | --------
-SAMBA_PROVISION_TYPE=JOIN | provisioning type: DC for standalone domain controller or JOIN for joining an existing domain
+SAMBA_PROVISION_TYPE=JOIN | provisioning type: SERVER for standalone domain controller or MEMBER for joining an existing domain

 ###